 If we don’t stop the pollution, one of our most valuable resources – our rivers – could be irreversibly damaged.
 Please remember ditches and storm drains are not connected to the sewer system.
 They flow directly into the river.
 This means that stormwater is not cleaned or decontaminated before it flows into our waterways.
 Whatever you put in ditches, street drains and on your lawn, goes immediately into our recreational waters whenever there is a significant rain.
 We must all take responsibility for keeping pollutants out of our rivers.

-There are Four Main Types of Storm Water Pollution:
+Four Main Types of Storm Water Pollution

 - Litter – such as cigarette butts, cans, paper or plastic bags.